 64. Allocation of Funds.
 The Commission will consider allocation of funds for a project or project component when it receives an allocation request and recommendation from Caltrans.
-The Commission will only consider the an allocation of construction and/or construction support funds only to projects that are ready to advertise. and can be awarded within six months of allocation (see Section 65 regarding timely use of funds).
-For ready to advertise projects, the Commission expects Caltrans to ascertain certify that whether a project's plans specifications and estimate (PS&E) is complete, environmental and right-of-way clearances are achieved secured, and all necessary permits and agreements (including railroad construction and maintenance) are executed have been secured when it develops its construction allocation recommendation.
-Projects not ready for advertisement an allocation should will not be placed on the Commission's agenda for allocation approval action All construction allocations, including rail equipment procurements, are valid for six months from the date of allocation unless the Commission approves an extension (see Section 65 regarding timely use of funds). .
+The Commission will only consider an allocation of construction and/or construction support funds to projects that are ready to advertise.
+For ready to advertise projects, the Commission expects Caltrans to certify that a project's plans specifications and estimate (PS&E) is complete, environmental and right-of-way clearances are secured, and all necessary permits and agreements (including railroad construction and maintenance) are executed.
+Projects not ready for advertisement will not be placed on the Commission's agenda for allocation approval.
+All construction allocations, including rail equipment procurements, are valid for six months from the date of allocation unless the Commission approves an extension (see Section 65 regarding timely use of funds).